redis/redis-doc/topics/modules-api-ref.md

 The function is variadic and the user must specify pairs of field names and values, both as RedisModuleString pointers (unless the CFIELD option is set, see later).
+At the end of the field/value-ptr pairs, NULL must be specified as last argument to signal the end of the arguments in the variadic function.

 Example to set the hash argv[1] to the value argv[2]: